samuelvinay91/autospectra-mcp-server/README.md

 ### Using the MCP Tools

-The server provides browser automation tools that can be used through the MCP protocol:
+AutoSpectra provides a wide range of automation tools that can be used through the MCP protocol:

+#### Browser Automation

 ```javascript
 // Navigate to a URL with visible browser